 A male teacher plays an essential role in improving the childcare and education industry in a variety of ways.
 In a profession where women are the majority, male teachers diversify the teaching workforce and make a positive impact as role models for children.

-Research from the Marian University indicates that teaching is expected to grow 4% or more within the next ten years as a profession worldwide.
+Research from Marian University indicates that teaching is expected to grow by 4% or more within the next ten years as a profession worldwide.
 As such, there is a myriad of opportunities for males to get into teaching careers.
-However, recent studies show that despite the great deal of opportunities for male teachers, there is still a shortage in supply.
+However, recent studies show that despite a great deal of opportunities for male teachers, there is still a shortage in supply.

 Male teacher statistics in Early Years

 Although the importance of male teachers has been recognised, little has changed over the past few years.
 Statistics vary based on the source and figures vary slightly, but it is widely recognised that less than 2% of the Early Years practitioners and teachers are represented by males.

 According to a survey conducted by the Department for Education in England, in the spring of 2019 there were an estimated 363,400 Early Years staff in group-based or school-based settings or working as childminders or childminding assistants.

 In Scotland, research from NDNA reveals that around 19,889 people work in Early Years.

 In Wales, there were an estimated 17,000 Early Years Staff.